Today is the day for a juicy slab of blackened, hypnotic metal madness, I declare. Don’t agree?

 Then you must join the wusses in Corpse Ripper’s realm and be condemned to listen to their punishment eternally.
 All others need to check out Nihilistinen Barbaarisuus and their short blurb Madness Incarnate published earlier in 2016.

 Based in the US, but rooted in the cold North of Finland, Nihilistinen Barbaarisuus formed in 2012.
 Running up to the current record, the band produced a number of EPs, demos and two full length albums.

 This is clearly a motley selection of tracks that somehow awaited publication from different eras, but by and in itself creating an interesting album.
-As to the tracks, Traversing the Frozen North mostly stays on style, whereas the other tracks – whilst still blackened – refreshingly veer off to progressive land at times, barely hanging on to their ambient roots.
-With the exception of the acoustic Comte Sponville that don’t fit into any box.
+As to the tracks, Traversing the Frozen North mostly stays on style and on topic.
+Whereas the other tracks – whilst still blackened – refreshingly veer off to progressive land at times, barely hanging on to their ambient roots.
+With the exception of the acoustic Comte Sponville which doesn’t fit into any box.

 But the sum of all parts provides spice enough for you to continue listening.
 Madness incarnate?
 Quite so.